codeceptjs/CodeceptJS/docs/best.md

 ## Locators

 * If you don't use multi-lingual website or you don't update texts often it is OK to click on links by their texts or match fields by their placeholders.
-* If you don't want to rely on guessing locators, specify them manyally with `{ css: 'button' }` or `{ xpath: '//button' }`.
+* If you don't want to rely on guessing locators, specify them manually with `{ css: 'button' }` or `{ xpath: '//button' }`.
 We call them strict locators.
 Those locators will be faster but less readable.
-* Even better if you have a convention on acive elements with special attributes like `data-test` or `data-qa`.
+* Even better if you have a convention on active elements with special attributes like `data-test` or `data-qa`.
 Use `customLocator` plugin to easily add them to tests.
-* Keep tests readable whcih will make them maintainable.
+* Keep tests readable which will make them maintainable.

 ## Page Objects